 Let’s work on your self-worth

-I’m why you feel small and trapped in the cycle of fear and self-doubt.
-I’m also the reason you struggle with social anxiety, people-pleasing, and self-sabotage.
+It’s why you feel small and trapped in the cycle of fear and self-doubt.
+It’s also the reason you struggle with social anxiety, people-pleasing, and self-sabotage.

-I convinced you you weren’t worthy of promotions, opportunities, or even your dream life.
+It convinced you that you weren’t worthy of promotions, opportunities, or even your dream life.

 Personality Traits exercise sheet to balance your negative thoughts.